putneydm/david_site_jekyll/test/_posts/2020/January/2020-01-12-squad-a-star-wars-story.markdown

 The trooper was overcome by sheer terror.
 Something primal had set in.
 It had swept over him and overwhelmed his training.
 That monster.
 He had to get away.

 The towering giants of this world looked down on the tiny white figure struggling his way through the underbrush, becoming tangled in bushes and vines, a thrashing panicked figure.
-He seemed to going nowhere.
+He seemed to be going nowhere.
 He was just heading deeper and deeper into the forest, away from whatever creature that was.
 He was so lost he could have been headed toward it.

 But even in the face of terror, a stormtrooper has limits.
 At last exhaustion overtook him and he collapsed into a heap.
 He could go no farther.